 a.
-A’s terms of trade worsen, A’s welfare may increase or, less likely, decrease, and B’s welfare increases.
+The relative price of good X falls, causing country A’s terms of trade to worsen.
+A’s welfare may increase or, less likely, decrease, and B’s welfare increases.

 b.
-A’s terms of trade improve, A’s welfare increases and B’s welfare decreases.
+The relative price of good Y rises, causing A’s terms of trade to improve.
+A’s welfare increases and B’s welfare decreases.

 c.
-B’s terms of trade improve, B’s welfare increases and A’s welfare decreases.
+The relative price of good X falls, causing country B’s terms of trade to improve.
+B’s welfare increases and A’s welfare decreases (they earn less for the same quantity of exports).

 d.
-B’s terms of trade worsen, B’s welfare may increase or, less likely, decrease, and A’s welfare increases.
+The relative price of good X rises, causing country B’s terms of trade to worsen.
+B’s welfare may increase or, less likely, decrease, and A’s welfare increases.

 8. Immiserizing growth occurs when the welfare deteriorating effects of a worsening in an economy’s terms of trade swamp the welfare improving effects of growth.
 For this to occur, an economy must undergo very biased growth, and the economy must be a large enough actor in the world economy such that its actions spill over to adversely alter the terms of trade to a large degree.
 This combination of events is unlikely to occur in practice.

 9. India opening should be good for the U.S. if it reduces the relative price of goods that China sends to the U.S. and hence increases the relative price of goods that the U.S. exports.
 Obviously, any sector in the U.S. hurt by trade with China would be hurt again by India, but on net, the U.S. wins.
 Note that here we are making different assumptions about what India produces and what is tradable than we are in Question #6.
 Here we are assuming India exports products the U.S. currently imports and China currently exports.
 China will lose by having the relative price of its export good driven down by the increased production in India.

-10. Aid which must be spent on exports increases the demand for those export goods and raises their price relative to other goods.
-There will be a terms of trade deterioration for the recipient country.
-This can be viewed as a polar case of the effect of a transfer on the terms of trade.
-Here, the marginal propensity to consume the export good by the recipient country is 1.
-The donor benefits from a terms of trade improvement.
-As with immiserizing growth, it is theoretically possible that a transfer actually worsens the welfare of the recipient.
+10. What matters for welfare are the external terms of trade.
+Suppose that country X exports good A and imports good B, while country Y exports good B and imports good A. The export subsidy in country X will raise the internal price of the export good A, leading to an increase in production of good A and decrease demand of good A. As a result, the world price of the good A falls.
+The tariff on good A in country Y will increase production and decrease demand for good A in country Y, leading to a reduction in the world price of good A relative to good B. Thus, the terms of trade in country X falls and the terms of trade in country Y rise.
+Country X is worse off, while Country Y is better off.

+If instead country Y had imposed an export subsidy on good B, then the internal price of good B would rise.
+Production of good B rises and demand for good B falls.
+As a result, the world price of good B falls.
+The net effect on welfare is ambiguous and depends on the relative declines in the world prices of goods A and B.